phunware/maas-cme-android-sdk/README.md

 Version 1.1.3

-This is the Android SDK for the MaaS Content Management module.
+This is Phunware's Android SDK for the Content Management module.
 Visit http://maas.phunware.com/ for more details and to sign up.

 Requirements
 ------------